1. Why use this guide?

 People from former colonies and self-governing countries of the Commonwealth could register as UK citizens from 1949 until 1980.
 Thereafter, they could apply for naturalisation in the same way that foreign nationals, such as those from European countries, could.

 These records are contained in HO 334 but cannot be searched by name of applicant.
-For information on how to obtain a copy of a certificate of British citizenship between 1 January 1949 and 30 September 1986 or a naturalisation issued between 1 January 1981 and 1 January 1986 please use the online form on Certificates of British citizenship instead.
+For information on how to obtain a copy of a certificate of British citizenship between 1 January 1949 and 30 September 1986, or a naturalisation issued between 1 January 1981 and 1 January 1986, please read Certificates of British citizenship instead.

-Contact the UK Border Agency for certificates issued after 1 October 1986.
+Contact the UK Visas and Immigration for certificates issued after 1 October 1986.

 4. Naturalisation case papers (1844-1996)